-Courses / Credit hours attempted is all course / credit hours for which you are enrolled as of the end of add / drop period.
-For calculating course / credit hours: grades of "A", "B", "C", "D", count as course / credit hours passed with the exception of the AVIATION MAINTENANCE TECHNICIAN PROGRAM, a grade of C or better must be achieved to successfully complete a course.
-All courses
+Courses / Credit hours attempted is all course/credit hours for which you are enrolled as of the end of the add / drop period.
+For calculating course/credit hours: grades of "A", "B", "C", "D", count as course/credit hours passed with the exception of the AVIATION MAINTENANCE TECHNICIAN PROGRAM, a grade of "C" or better must be achieved to successfully complete a course.
+All credit courses will be counted as hours attempted including repeated courses and courses a student has received a non-credit grade for: "WP", "WF", and "F".

-Example: During one payment period, a student that attempted 17 courses / associated hours and satisfactorily completed 12 of those courses / hours has completed 71% of attempted courses / associated hours and has made SAP.
+Example: During one payment period, a student who attempted 17 courses / associated hours and satisfactorily completed 12 of those courses / hours has completed 71% of attempted courses / associated hours and has made SAP.

-Maximum Program Time: Federal regulations allows students to receive Federal Title IV assistance up to 150% of the programs published length (clock hours / credit hours).
+Maximum Program Time: Federal regulations allow students to receive Federal Title IV assistance up to 150% of the program's published length (clock hours / credit hours).